rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

-nTrials <- 1000 #number of trials to model nArms <- 2 #number of bandit arms banditArms <- c(1:nArms) #array of length nArms armProbabilities <- c(0.7, 0.3) #probability of returning reward for each arm
+nTrials <- 1000 #number of trials to model nArms <- 2 #number of bandit arms banditArms <- c(1:nArms) #array of length nArms armRewardProbabilities <- c(0.7, 0.3) #probability of returning reward for each arm
 ```

 ### Step 1: Representing each Arm's *Expected Value*